-Office of Cultural Enhancement and Diversity Guidelines for Recruiting a Diverse Faculty
+Office of Diversity and Inclusion Guidelines for Recruiting a Diverse Faculty

 The University of Kansas School of Medicine values diversity in all its dimensions, i.e. gender, racial/ethnic, cultural, socioeconomic and geographic diversity.
 Our goal is to educate, train and employ students and physicians who reflect the diversity of the patients for whom we provide care, the diversity of the state, as well as approach the rich diversity of the nation.

-The Office of Cultural Enhancement and Diversity (OCED) leads the diversity efforts for the School of Medicine.
+The Office of Diversity and Inclusion (ODI) leads the diversity efforts for the School of Medicine.
 We believe that diversity is essential for the highest quality in medical education and research, health care delivery, and community service.
-OCED ensures diversity in the school by strengthening its capacity to recruit, enroll and graduate diverse students; train culturally competent physicians; recruit a diverse faculty; institutionalize measures to develop and retain a diverse faculty; and expand research on health disparities and health care issues affecting diverse populations.
+ODI ensures diversity in the school by strengthening its capacity to recruit, enroll and graduate diverse students; train culturally competent physicians; recruit a diverse faculty; institutionalize measures to develop and retain a diverse faculty; and expand research on health disparities and health care issues affecting diverse populations.

 Guidelines and Resources:

-The Office of Cultural Enhancement and Diversity (OCED) exists to assist chairs, deans, center directors and search committee members in conducting faculty searches which will increase our effectiveness in building a diverse cadre of faculty.
+The Office of Diversity and Inclusion (ODI) exists to assist chairs, deans, center directors and search committee members in conducting faculty searches which will increase our effectiveness in building a diverse cadre of faculty.

-- The Associate Dean of OCED is available to discuss institutional diversity initiatives and resources, as well as departmental goals
+- The Associate Dean of ODI is available to discuss institutional diversity initiatives and resources, as well as departmental goals

 - Inform the Dean's office and Human Resources about the faculty search.